rammses/tracmactip/README.md

 ## Testing

-If you receive what we call dev.facts as shown below everything is fine.
+If you receive what we call dev.hello as shown below everything is fine.
 You've established an PYez connection to junos switch

 	root@ubuntu:~# ssh -i ./tipboard_nopass.key tipboard@192.168.17.200 -p 2223 -s netconf
 	<!-- No zombies were killed during the creation of this user interface -->